Is Budapest Walkable? (+4 Best Places on Foot!)

 Pros

-• Explore new places, “get lost”, easier to see everyday life in Budapest
+• Explore new places, see everyday life in Budapest

 • Extensive pedestrian pavements